-The parade of the 6th Carnival will be held in Pula on 8th February 2020, although there’s also related events before and after this weekend.
+The parade of the Pula Carnival is in February (carnival month!), although there are also related events before and after this weekend.

-The 8th Choco & Wine Festival takes place in Brtonigla on 15th – 16th February 2020, featuring honey, lavender, olive oil as well as the two main delights.
+The Choco & Wine Festival takes place in Brtonigla in mid February each year, featuring honey, lavender, olive oil as well as the two main delights.

 The Days of Asparagus start in mid-March (running through to mid-May each year) will see a number of participating restaurants in the region showcase special dishes featuring…asparagus!

-Oleum Olivarum is a two-day olive oil exhibition held near Buje each year, this year it is on 2-3 May 2020.
+Oleum Olivarum is a two-day olive oil exhibition held near Buje each year in early May.

-The 13th Rovinj Photodays takes place 8th – 10th May 2020.
-There’s a main exhibition featuring works submitted to the international photography competition.
-There are also other exhibitions, lectures, workshops and presentations.
+Rovinj Photodays photography festival takes place in mid-May each year.
+There is a main exhibition featuring works submitted to the international photography competition, as well as other exhibitions, lectures, workshops and presentations.
 The event always has one main theme and then additional photography displays on the side.

-Each May, the Vinistra exhibition in Porec allows wine-lovers to come and sample local specialties.
+Each May, the Vinistra exhibition in Porec allows wine-lovers to come and sample local specialities.
 The exhibition also always features olive oils and brandies; over 100 exhibitors show wines, oils and spirits.
-In its 27th year this year, it will be on from 8th to 10th May 2020.
+This year it will be held from 7th to 9th May.

 Wine Day (“Open Wine Cellars Day”) allows people to tour the wine producers of Istria, conducting tastings (and hopefully purchasing wine too, if something takes your fancy!).
-This year, the event will take place on 31st May.
+The event normally always takes place on the last Sunday of May.
 Check local tourist offices for listings of participating wineries.

 The Days of Antiquity event takes place in Pula in mid-June each year, with games, music and even a fair harking back to Roman times.